nikclarkson/dotnet-unit-testing/README.md

 * Confidence that bugs won't regress and be found again

-* Readability of the code - documents the code base allows new delovopers and your future self a alike to understand the code
+* Readability of the code.
+Test can help *document* the code base allowing new developers and even your future to better understand the code.

-* Maintainability of the code - reduces the fear of change. expanded requirements, enhancements, refactoriings are all things that happen in the course of a piece of software's lifetime.
-We should have to live in fear of making changes.
+* Maintainability of the code.
+Unit tests can reduce the fear of change.
+Enhancements, refactorings and bug fixes are all things that happen in the course of a piece of software's lifetime.
+We shouldn't have to live in fear of making changes.

-* Reasonability - we can determine what is reasonable and feasible when looking for a bug and collaborating on it; correcting incorrect assumptions in previous tests
+* Reasonability.
+Unit tests can help us reason about the code to better understand the code provide better estimates for future changes and be more targeting in reproducing/fixing bugs.

-* Communication - We can name tests and assertion in plain language that can match the requirements and allow us to have better collaboration with less technical audiences.
+* Communication.
+We can name tests and assertions in plain language that can match the requirements and allow us to have better collaboration with a variety of audiences.

-* Not all but a lot of poorly structured code is difficult to unit test properly.
+* Write better code.
+Not all but a lot of poorly structured code is difficult to unit test properly.

 ## How do we write Unit Tests in .Net?

 ### xUnit

 We will use **xUnit** as our unit testing framework of choice.
-It has a long, well maintained history and integrates nicely in the dotnet ecosystem.
+It has a long, well maintained history and integrates nicely in the .net ecosystem.

 The major feature of **xUnit** that we're intrested is leveraging its *[attributes]* that allows our build tooling to recognize and execute code as unit tests.